idenfy/CordovaSDK/README.md

         }
     );
 ````
-Result will have a following JSON structure:
+The result will have the following JSON structure:

 ```javascript
 {